quilla3/data-analytics-portfolio/hadoop-mini-projects/01-hdfs-mapreduce/README.md

-# Implementation of HDFS and MapReduce Applications
+# HDFS and MapReduce Applications

 ## Scope
-This assignment includes the tasks related to implementation of HDFS applications and to implementation of MapReduce applications.
-Task 1 and 2 are to use command line or Python interface to interact with HDFS, while task 3 and 4 require implementation of Hadoop streaming applications in Python.
+This mini-project focuses on implementing HDFS and MapReduce applications using both command-line tools and Python.
+- Tasks 1 and 2 introduce how to interact with the Hadoop Distributed File System (HDFS) — first through the command line, and then via the Python Snakebite client.
+- Tasks 3 and 4 extend these concepts by developing MapReduce streaming applications in Python, demonstrating how to process and analyze data programmatically within the Hadoop ecosystem.

+Together, these tasks provide hands-on experience in managing files and directories in HDFS, transferring data between local and distributed environments, developing and executing Python-based MapReduce jobs, and verifying the output using Hadoop Streaming.

 ## Task Specification
 ### Task 1: Command Line Interface to HDFS